-Tested in accordance with ISO 20344:2021, 5.2, the bond strength between the outer or cleated layer and the adjacent layer of multi-layer outsoles shall be not less than 4,0 N/mm.
+Tested in accordance with ISO 20344:2021, 5.2, the bond strength between the outer or cleated layer and the adjacent layer of a multi-layer outsole shall be not less than 4,0 N/mm.
 If there is tearing of the material, the bond strength shall not be less than 3,0 N/mm.

-6 Additional requirements for safety footwear
+6 Additional requirements for occupational footwear